skilltroll/BrainTumorDetectionUsing_AlexNet/README.md

 run the matlab code and see the results

-// use the commaned to open saved figures and results openfig('fig-AUC.fig') openfig('fig-N-ABN.fig')
+// use the commands to open saved figures and results openfig('fig-AUC.fig') openfig('fig-N-ABN.fig')